starknet-edu/starknet-erc20/README.md

 #### Exercise 10

-- Manually claim tokens on the predeployed claimable ERC20 (DTK-20 tokens) (1 pts)
+- Manually claim tokens on the predeployed claimable ERC20 (DTK tokens) (1 pts)
 - Claim your points by calling `ex10_claimed_tokens()` in the evaluator (1 pts)

 The total amount of points to collect from completing all exercises up to this point is : 21 points